quicwg/base-drafts/draft-ietf-quic-transport.md

 If the client has a token received in a NEW_TOKEN frame on a previous connection to what it believes to be the same server, it SHOULD include that value in the Token field of its Initial packet.
 Including a token might allow the server to validate the client address without an additional round trip.
+When using a NEW_TOKEN token for establishing a new connection, the client MUST construct its long header packets by using the values of the alternative initial set that it received alongside that token ({{alternative-initial}}).

 A token allows a server to correlate activity between the connection where the token was issued and any connection where it is used.
 Clients that want to